-2nd Demerit: The Executive Committee to assign a 2nd demerit charge consists of the VPA or designate, Director of Student Services or designate, and Dean or designate of the area where the charge incurred (if required).
-The VPA or Designate, and Director of Student Services or designate, will initially meet to assign 2nd demerit penalties based upon a wholistic view of the student.
-If the VPA or designate, and Director of Student Services or designate, do not agree on the penalty, the Dean or designate is additionally consulted to be part of the decision.
+2nd Demerit: The Executive Committee to assign a 2nd demerit charge and is composed of the VPA or designate, Director of Student Services or designate, and Dean or designate of the Division where the charge incurred (if required).
+The VPA or Designate and Director of Student Services or designate will initially meet to assign 2nd demerit penalties based upon a holistic view of the student.
+If the VPA or designate and Director of Student Services or designate do not agree on the penalty, the Dean or designate is consulted to be part of the decision.